luisevm/acm-gitops-demo/index/index-0_bootstrap.md

     a.
 Find the imageContainer version for your ACM version:
     - Open https://catalog.redhat.com
     - Search by image multicluster-operators-subscription
-    - Check the image versions available and select the image name that match your ACM version, in my case ACM version is 2.14 and the correspondent image is registry.redhat.io/rhacm2/multicluster-operators-subscription-rhel9:2.14.0-1752502331.
+    - Check the image versions available and select the image name that match your ACM version, in my case ACM version is 2.14 and the correspondent image is: registry.redhat.io/rhacm2/multicluster-operators-subscription-rhel9:v2.14

     b.
 Patch the ArgoCD adding the following configuration to the existing ArgoCD manifest:
     - Edit ArgoCD instance - in my case Im using the instance running in openshift-gitops namespace
         ```bash